damir-manapov/analysis-neptune.ai/README.md

 Future development may vary, but I would recommend initial positioning as an open-source alternative to Neptune that is compatible with it.

-Update: Neptune planned to descontinue on March 5 2026 so it may be positioned as a smooth replaicement.
+Update: Neptune was scheduled to be discontinued on March 5, 2026 so it may be positioned as a smooth replaicement.

 ## Links